When is Grantchester series five on TV?

-Tom Brittney’s motorcycle-riding Reverend Will Davenport is returning for one more season of Grantchester, after earlier main man James Norton (who performed the brooding Reverend Sidney Chambers) left the collection, passing on the canine collar to his worthy (and in addition swoon-worthy) successor…
+Tom Brittney’s motorcycle-riding Reverend Will Davenport is returning for one more season of Grantchester, after earlier main man James Norton (who performed the brooding Reverend Sidney Chambers) left the sequence, passing on the canine collar to his worthy (and likewise swoon-worthy) successor…

 - Who’s Tom Brittney?
-Meet the actor taking up from James Norton in Grantchester
+Meet the actor taking on from James Norton in Grantchester

-- Grantchester viewers unhappy to see James Norton’s Sidney go – however they cherished watching him go away
+- Grantchester viewers unhappy to see James Norton’s Sidney go – however they beloved watching him go away

 When is Grantchester on TV?

-Grantchester collection 5 begins on ITV, Friday 10th January 2020 at 9pm.
+Grantchester sequence 5 begins on ITV, Friday 10th January 2020 at 9pm.

 Lastly I can inform you… WE’RE GOING AGAIN!
 Collection 5 of #Grantchester HERE WE COME!! ❤️ https://t.co/HrKPidKt2Q